-It is available from Tutti Bambini, Pramworld and Precious little one
+It is available from Amazon, Tutti Bambini, Pramworld and Precious little one

 Overall, this is a good-value pram if you’re looking for a larger model that can hold two children, but its price probably reflects the few drawbacks I found when testing the product.
 I would recommend this pram to someone looking to buy a sturdy pram within this price bracket, who is happy to make a few concessions.